CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_progbasics.md

 #### What does clean code mean?

 It is a code which is easy to understand and easy to change.
-(DRY=dont repeat yourself)
+(DRY=dont repeat yourself) It is easy to understand the execution flow of the entire application It is easy to understand how the different objects collaborate with each other It is easy to understand the role and responsibility of each class It is easy to understand what each function does
+It is easy to understand what is the purpose of each expression and variable

 #### What steps do we usually do during a clean code refactoring?
 step of the clean code:
     name functions and variables well